 Junior also sees its fair share of action during training when it can be deployed to act as a casualty vessel or support inshore searches if neccessary.

-No launch could take place without our Massey Ferguson Tractor, its hydraulic lift and size allows us to quickly launch any of our rescue boats in any state of tide.
+No launch could take place without our newest asset, the launch and recovery tractor.
+Entering service in October 2021, its hydraulic lift and size allows us to quickly launch any of our rescue boats in any state of tide.

 Within our standard procedure, the Tractor remains hooked to our main Rescue Boat to allow a prompt launch but is able to be swapped with any other vessel within minutes.